RG Veda

 RG Veda (聖伝-RG VEDA-, Seiden: Rigu Vēda) is a manga created by Clamp, consisting of ten volumes in all.
 It was first published in Japan in 1989 as Clamp's debut manga.
 The story features elements of Vedic mythology; the title itself is pronounced Rigveda, the name of one of the four Vedas.
 The series is known for its extravagant and richly detailed art.
 It inspired a 2-episode anime OVA that was released through 1991 to 1992.
 The OVAs were licensed by Central Park Media, while Manga Entertainment licensed it in the UK and Australia, with a different English dub.

 The RG Veda manga has been translated and released in many different languages.
 Tokyopop has released English versions in the United States.
-However, they have since lost the rights, and Dark Horse Comics recently acquired the series, it being published in omnibus form in 2016.
+However, they have since lost the rights, and Dark Horse Comics acquired the series, it being published in omnibus form in 2016.

 Plot

 Three hundred years ago, the god of thunder, Taishakuten, rebelled against the Heavenly Emperor, killing both him and the guardian god Ashura-ō.
 With the help of Ashura-ō's wife Shashi, he usurped the throne and began his cruel reign as the new Emperor.
 However, a prophecy was made by the stargazer Kuyō, first to Ashura-ō and then to Yasha-ō:

-"Six stars will fall to this plane.
+Six stars will fall to this plane.
 The dark stars that will defy the Heavens.
 And you shall undertake a journey.
 One that begins when you find the child of a vanished race.
 I cannot discern the child's alignment.
 I only know that it is he alone who can turn the wheels of Tenkai's destiny.
 For it is by Heavenly Mandate that through this child, the Six Stars shall begin to gather.
 And then someone shall appear from the shadows.
 Even my powers cannot clearly make out his figure, but he knows the future and can manipulate both evil and heavenly stars.
 A roaring flame shall raze the wicked.
 Six stars will overpower all others.
-And inevitably, they will be the schism that splits the Heavens."
+And inevitably, they will be the schism that splits the Heavens.

 Following this prophecy, the Guardian Warrior of the northland, Yasha-ō, awakens the genderless child of Ashura-ō, Ashura, who has slept the last three hundred years under a magical seal.
 Believing the prophecy to mean that the "Six Stars" together can overthrow Taishakuten, he and Ashura set out to find the "Six Stars".
 Over time, five of the Six Stars gather as Yasha-ō and Ashura, the first two stars, are joined by Sōma, Ryu-ō and Karura-ō, the other three.
 A mysterious character who appears and disappears quite regularly, Kujaku, gives them helpful advice, but his nature and intentions are unclear.